-The Russian dwarf hamster is a member of the species Chordata's Phodopus genus.
+Simply put, a Russian dwarf hamster is a member of the species Chordata's Phodopus genus of hamsters.
 Other names of the Russian dwarf hamster are Djungarian hamster, striped dwarf hamster, and Siberian hamster.

 Russian dwarf hamsters have an average lifespan of 12 months in the wild, but they can reach up to 2 years with the proper care.
 When these little creatures reach adulthood, they can reach a height of 3 inches and weigh just 30 grams.